 For your smartphone use, make sure to get an unlocked phone, which is not exclusive to one carrier.
 When backpacking abroad, you might want to switch sim cards and that’s not possible with a locked phone!

 We both work on our blog full time, so we need to be able to work simultaneously.
-At first, Lobke had a different computer (a Chromebook) but we ditched it after at had been thrown off a minibus and it was not really working properly.
+At first, Lobke had a different computer (a Chromebook) but we ditched it after it had been thrown off a minibus and it was not really working properly.

 Now, both of us carry a MacBook Air and we’re super happy with it!
 For more options be sure check out this list of the best Laptops for travel and see which one suits you.

 Don’t forget to buy a padded sleeve for your laptop, as all equipment can take a beating at any time during your backpacking trip!